 Designed to give students an interdisciplinary experience in the study of social ethics from the perspectives of theology, religion and philosophy.
 Students will explore the theory and practice of social ethics and develop the knowledge and skills for philosophical and theological critique of ethical systems and social policy.
 Cross-listed with SO 338 and RE 338.
-Course offered annually.
-This course may be used to satisfy the 300-level Religious Studies General Education Core requirement or the interdisciplinary requirement.
+This course satisfies Formation in Faith General Education Requirement.
+Offered annually.
 Prerequisites: any 100 or 200 level Religion course or any 100 level Philosophy course or consent of instructor.

 PH 360 Sociology and Philosophy of Gender (3)

 An interdisciplinary course on gender from the perspective of the social sciences, philosophy, and the humanities.
 Students will evaluate arguments which view gender as a cultural construct or as corresponding to an essential reality.
 The nature of masculinity and femininity will be explored as well major issues of public policy.
 Cross-listed with SO 360.
 Offered every two years.
 Fulfills interdisciplinary course requirement.
 Prerequisite: any 100-level Philosophy course or SO 200 or consent of instructor.